MicrosoftDocs/well-architected/well-architected/security/networking.md

 ### Azure DDoS Protection

-Every property in Azure is protected by Azure DDoS infrastructure protection at no extra cost and no added configuration.
+Every property in Azure is protected by Azure DDoS infrastructure protection at no extra cost and with no added configuration.
 The level of protection is basic, but the protection has high thresholds.
 It also doesn't provide telemetry or alerting, and it's workload-agnostic.

-Higher SKUs of DDoS Protection are available but aren't free.
+Higher-tiered SKUs of DDoS Protection are available but aren't free.
 The scale and capacity of the globally deployed Azure network offers protection against common network-layer attacks.
 Technologies like always-on traffic monitoring and real-time mitigation provide this capability.

 For more information, see [Azure DDoS Protection overview](/azure/ddos-protection/ddos-protection-overview).